A quick guide to exploring the Galapagos Islands

 2. Going on an Island Hopping tour

 If you haven’t quite gotten your sea legs, an island hopping program might be the choice for you.
 In this case all activities, accommodation, transportation and meals will still be arranged for you.
 The main difference is that you will be staying in hotels instead of aboard a vessel.
 A certified guide will accompany you during all of your activities, but the group composition can vary from day to day, as everyone is following a personalized itinerary.

 Another great benefit of an island hopping tour is the fact that it can start any day that you would like and you can make it as long as you want.
-Our most popular program is the 5 Day Galapagos Island Hopping Program, which covers the highlights of Santa Cruz and San Cristobal islands.
+Check out our standard Island Hopping Programs of 5, 6 and 8 days to get a better idea of them.

 3. Traveling at your own leisure